open-osp/open-osp/README.md

 Both the more recent [OpenOscar](https://bitbucket.org/openoscar/oscar) which is also maintained by OpenOSP, and original [Oscar Community Edition](https://bitbucket.org/oscaremr) can be built.

 ## Quickstart
-  * Install Docker and docker-compose
+  * Install Docker and docker compose
   * `git clone https://github.com/open-osp/open-osp.git` (master is the stable branch to use)
   * `cd open-osp`
   * `./openosp setup`